frizzflicks/notes-mid-sem/SAD.md

 * It means that the parts of a system depend on each other.
 * They are coordinated and linked according to a plan
 * One subsystem depends on output of another subsystem for functioning.
-* The output of one subsystem acts as an inout to another subsystem.
+* The output of one subsystem acts as an input to another subsystem.
 * No subsystem could function in isolation as it recieves data from other subsystems to perform required tasks.

 ### Integration